gnshb/assn-cli/README.md

 - Link the script: `sudo ln -s ~/.assn-cli/assn /usr/local/bin/`

-- Setup credentials: `sh ~/.assn-cli/init.sh username password`
+- Setup credentials: `sh ~/.assn-cli/init.sh 'username' 'password'`

+Note: make sure to escape quotes and double quotes when you setup your password with a backslash `\`